Payment Posting 101: A Comprehensive Guide for ABA Therapy Providers

 Manual Data-Entry Errors

 Humans make mistakes.
 If a staff member types "$100.00" instead of "$1000.00," your books are off by $900.
 If they type the wrong patient account number, they might apply a payment to Mrs. Jones that belonged to Mr. Smith.
-Now Mrs. Jones thinks she is paid up, and Mr. Smith gets an angry letter about a past-due balance.
+Now Mrs. Jones thinks she’s paid up, and Mr. Smith gets an angry letter about a past-due balance.
 This creates unhappy patients and inaccurate records.

 The "Lag" Effect